Chimneys – parts, terminology and anatomy

 Concrete chimney top – Sometimes the flaunching is actually ‘ cast ‘ onsite with a concrete type mix and the pots are set into it, this is even tougher than mortar flaunching but can on occasion still crack.

 The chimney pots sit on the brickwork that forms all four sides of the chimney flue or sometimes a flue liner if those are present.
-All sorts of different types and styles are used from the small and plain to the tall and elaborate, some may even have designs built into them to stop downdraught or increase draw ( updraft ).
+All sorts of different types and styles are used from the small and plain to the tall and elaborate, some may even have designs built into them to stop downdraught or increase draw (updraft).
 Normally these are trouble free unless faults in the firing process have left them weak, in which case they may crack or flake.
-Occasionally chimney pots may need to be capped if unused, protected form bird entry, rain blowing down the chimney pot, or both.
+Occasionally chimney pots may need to be capped if unused, protected from bird entry, rain blowing down the chimney pot, or both.

 The chimney flues connect the fireplaces internally to the chimney pots externally, lots of people with more than one or two chimney flues are often confused on which pot belongs to which fireplace inside the house.
 To see a video and article on this please see my page linked below on chimney capping, which should make things clearer.